AprilBrother/wiki.aprbrother/src/zh/User_Guide_For_AB_BLE_Gateway_V4.md

 #### Manufacture Filter ####

-The general structure of advertising packets is described in Bluetooth Advertising Data Basics.
+The general structure of advertising packets is described in BLE Advertising Data Basics.
 Manufacturer-specific data can be used to add any custom data into advertising packets in any format suitable for your application.
 For example, you could create a beacon that includes the reading of a temperature sensor in the advertising data.

 See the image below which contains company ID 02FF for company Silicon Labs.
 You can input "Manufacture Filter" = 02FF to scan the advertising data only